nautobot/nautobot/nautobot/docs/user-guide/feature-guides/custom-fields.md

 ### Custom Field Attributes

++/- 2.0.0
+    CustomField model no longer has a `name` attribute in v2.0.
+Instead, its pre-existing `label` attribute (unique for all CustomField instances) replaced `name` to be used exclusively for display purposes in the UI.

+    CustomField model's `slug` attribute was renamed to `key` (unique for all CustomField instances), which contains a GraphQL-safe string used as the key in the underlying custom field data dictionary.

+    These aforementioned changes do not require users to do any manual work as they are properly handled by data migrations during the upgrade from Nautobot v1.x to v2.0.
+Note that if you have non-GraphQL-safe `slug` values in your database pre-migration, some of the resulting CustomField `key` values might be altered to ensure that `key` values for all CustomField instances are valid and unique.

 #### Label

 The label is the human readable label of the custom field that will be displayed on the associated object detail view.